jchristopherinc/mars/README.md

 *TODO*: Add support for Message brokers.

+### gRPC Support

+Supports gRPC.
+Use the protobuf in [event.proto](https://github.com/jchristopherinc/mars/blob/master/lib/mars_web/proto/event.proto) to generate your own client and send request.

+*still in early stages. use with caution*

 ## For testing in dev environment

 https://localhost:4001/api/create_event - End point to generate random events for test